“Only by understanding and living up to the aims of a college, can we hope to attain the goal toward which we are striving.” -Sister Augustine Scheele

 Upon the retirement of Sister Jutta Hollenbeck, Sister J. Dolores Brunner (then known as Sister M. Providencia) became Alverno's second Vice President of Academic Affairs/Academic Dean in 1960.

-Sister Jutta Hollenbeck Sister J. Dolores Brunner
+Sister Jutta Hollenbeck and Sister J. Dolores Brunner

 The Society of Fine Arts (SOFA), later called Alverno Presents, was founded by Sister Laura Lampe (then known as Sister M. Laudesia) in 1960.
 It was the longest running performing arts series in Milwaukee when it closed its doors after 56 seasons in 2016.